 - The Tuft and Needle is made in the USA.

 RELATED: Best Mattress Topper

 Also, while this is a foam topper, it is not adding any heat to the mattress.
-The foam is open-celled and breathable, so it shouldn’t make you sleep hotter.
+The foam is open-celled and breathable, so it shouldn’t make people sleep hotter.
 At the same time, it isn’t necessarily making the mattress cooler.

-The Tuft & Needle is a high-quality mattress topper that could be a good fit for back sleepers and side sleepers.
+The Tuft and Needle is a high-quality mattress topper that could be a good fit for back sleepers and side sleepers.
 Stomach sleepers and fans of classic memory foam might not find the topper to be the best match.

 The Tuft & Needle comes with a 100-night sleep trial, a 3-year limited warranty, and free returns.

 - Firm Vs Soft Mattress – Which Is Best? - March 10, 2020